 Radware Alteon and F5 Advanced WAF compete in the application delivery and security category.
-While both have unique strengths, F5 Advanced WAF may have the upper hand due to its comprehensive security features and flexibility.
+F5 Advanced WAF appears to have an edge due to its extensive security features, though Radware Alteon offers strong value propositions through its ease of use and cost-effectiveness.

 Subscription models offer clearer ROI due to a more competitive pricing scheme.